Shenzhen Bay Port: Connection on the Shenzhen side

+After crossing the mainland China port area, the road connects to Dongbin Road which is located at north of the mainland China port section.

 Hong Kong Port Area

 Shenzhen Bay Control Point, inside Hong Kong Port Area, is the first boundary control point with the immigration facilities of the Hong Kong side co-located in the same passenger terminal building with the mainland side.
 This allows passengers and vehicles for departure and arrival customs clearance to take place within a short distance.
 The Hong Kong Government has to pay rent to the Shenzhen government for the use of the port area, amounting to RMB 6 million per year.
 The rental agreement lasts until 30 June 2047.

+Transport

+Hong Kong Port Area

+Transport is located at Shenzhen Bay Port Public Transport Interchange.